doctrine/mongodb-odm/docs/en/reference/basic-mapping.rst

 .. note::

-    If you're not comfortable with the concept of docblock annotations, don't worry, as mentioned earlier Doctrine 2 provides XML and YAML alternatives and you could easily implement your own favorite mechanism for defining ORM metadata.
+    If you're not comfortable with the concept of docblock annotations, don't worry, as mentioned earlier Doctrine provides XML alternative and you could easily implement your own favorite mechanism for defining ODM metadata.

 Persistent classes
 ------------------